atmko/Capstone-Project/README.md

      Api_Key = "value"

-where "Api_Key" is the key identifier) and value is your api key
+Replace value with your api key